hashicorp/terraform-provider-dns/website/docs/d/dns_mx_record_set.html.markdown

  * `id` - Set to `zone`.

  * `mxservers` - A list of MX servers.
-MX servers are sorted to avoid constant changing plans.
+MX servers are sorted first by priority and then by name to avoid changing plans.

  * `priorities` - A list of MX server priorities corresponding to the mxserver list entries.